-Note: Configure all the devices of the MRP-Ring individually.
-Before you connect the redundant line, you must have completed the configuration of all the devices of the MRP-Ring.
+Note: Configure every device of the MRP-Ring individually.
+Before you connect the redundant line, verify that you have completed the configuration of every device of the MRP-Ring.
 You thus avoid loops during the configuration phase.

-ming the coming that the princes You deactivate the flow control on the participating ports.
+□ You deactivate the flow control on the participating ports.

 If the flow control and the redundancy function are active at the same time, there is a risk that the redundancy function will not operate as intended.
-(Default setting: flow control deactivated globally and activated on all ports.)
-Switch Spanning Tree off on all devices in the network: □ Open the Switching > L2-Redundancy > Spanning Tree > Global dialog. □ Disable the function.
-In the state on delivery, Spanning Tree is enabled on the device. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode.
+(Default setting: flow control deactivated globally and activated on every port.)

+$\hfill\square$ Disable Spanning Tree on every device in the network:

+- □ Open the Switching > L2-Redundancy > Spanning Tree > Global dialog. - \Box Disable the function. - In the state on delivery, Spanning Tree is enabled on the device.